CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 The flood can terminate when:

-- easy solution: timeout after a certain period, depending on the number of nodes and on the maximum timeout time in communication channels
+- Timeout after a certain period, depending on the number of nodes and on the maximum timeout in communication channels
+- A drone crashes in the network discovery phase.
+As soon as the initiator knows it, it starts a new flooding with a new flood_id, and it starts ignoring information about the previous flood_id.

 # **Client-Server Protocol: Fragments**